ZJULearning/MaxSquareLoss/README.md

 The structure of this code is largely based on [this repo](https://github.com/hualin95/Deeplab-v3plus).

-The deeplabv2 model is borrowed from [Pytorch-Deeplab](https://github.com/speedinghzl/Pytorch-Deeplab).
+Deeplabv2 model is borrowed from [Pytorch-Deeplab](https://github.com/speedinghzl/Pytorch-Deeplab).